MarcoDuiker/QGIS_BGT_Import/help/source/FAQ.rst

 Your styling sucks!
 Can I apply my own default styling?
 =======================================================

-The styling mimicks the 'official' styling of the BGT.
+The styling mimics the 'official' styling of the BGT for a large part.
 It is rather complex, and I have made mistakes (please correct me where possible).
 But ... if I had done the styling myself, it would have looked much worse!

 Anyhow, you can add your own default styling for a layer in the ``user_qml`` folder in the plugin folder.
 Naming convention will be obvious once you look at the files in the ``qml`` folder in the plugin folder.

+In the plugin folder you will find several folders with useful symbols to use in your styling.

 If you have created a nice styling, please share it!